meerkat-dashboard/meerkat/docs/configuration.md

 This is often required when Icinga is configured with self-signed certificates.
 The default is false.

-`AdminUsername`, `AdminPassword`: Setting this username and password pair enables the *in-development* meerkat authentication feature.
-When enabled, all dashboards are read-only unless a user authenticates successfully.
-By default these are unset.

 `CacheExpiryDurationSeconds`: number of seconds which meerkat will cache Icinga objects before requesting from the Icinga server again.
 The default is 16 seconds.